No script

 Except for the ski resorts in Valea Prahovei region serviced by trains, all the other ones are accessible only by car although you may find another option using Romanian public transport, particularly busses and small shuttles.

-In terms of budget - accommodation starts from 35 Euro for a double room with breakfast in local guesthouses (pensiune) if you're looking for a basic B&B. A room in a 3-start hotel starts from 60 Euro and all rooms will become quite expensive during Christmas in Romania and New Year holiday season, especially in the most popular ski resorts in Prahova Valley.
+In terms of budget - accommodation starts from 35 Euro for a double room with breakfast in local guesthouses (pensiune) if you're looking for a basic B&B. A room in a 3-start hotel starts from 60 Euro and all rooms will become quite expensive during Christmas in Romania and New Year holiday season, especially in the most popular ski destinations in Prahova Valley.

-Larger guesthouses and hotels in the best ski resorts typically start from 80 Euro.
-Booking.com and AirBnB are good places to start looking for accommodation in the most popular mountain resorts and small towns.
+Rooms in the larger guesthouses and hotels in the most popular skiing areas typically start from 80 Euro.
+Booking.com and AirBnB are good places to start looking for accommodation, especially if you're going to well-known mountain resorts and small towns.

-A 1-day pass for ski lifts ranges from 80 to 170 Lei (17-32€) depending on how popular the resort is.
-There's usually only one ski pass sales point so make sure to buy Renting equipment will set you back around 15 - 30 Euro / day depending on gear type.
+To buy lift passes for one day, you need to pay anywhere from 100 to 260 Lei (20-52€) depending on how popular the resort is.
+There's usually only one ski pass sales point so make sure to buy it before you go up on the mountain.

 In the famous ski resorts however, prices will go up.
 Prices in après-ski bars (which are designed like posh-winter clubs) will start 4-5 Euro for drinks, while meals are on average 8-12 Euro or more.

-The best time for a holiday in Romania's top ski resorts is January - late March after the peak season of the Winter holidays has passed when they're crowded and prices are high.
+The best time for a holiday in Romania's top winter resorts is January - late March after the peak season of the Winter holidays has passed when they're crowded and prices are high.
 There's always snow during this time of the year in most mountain ranges over 1,800 m altitude.

 The duration of the ski season is up until end of March but in high altitude mountain resorts (such as the Bucegi Plateau, at Balea Lake or Paltinis) it can last as far as early May depending on how thick the snow cover is.

 Expect an average temperature of -5 Celsius during the day and -15 Celsius during the night.
-Though winters in Romania have become milder
+Though winters in Romania have become milder, at lower altitudes most resorts have snow cannons that 'supplement' the slopes with artificial snow if needed.

 • Local tip: during weekends most Romanians like to spend their holidays in the Romanian ski resorts even if only to go for a cable car ride.
-So make sure to book your logistics in advance and try to avoid weekends if you can when queues at ski lifts or cable cars can become long
+So make sure to book your logistics in advance and try to avoid weekends if you can when queues at ski lifts or cable cars can become long.

+Another good thing to know is that all ski resorts in Romania have professional mountain rescuers, ski instructors and monitors.
 Now let's see which are the most popular ski resorts to consider for your holiday in Romania:

 1. Poiana Brasov ski resort - the best in Romania